SSWConsulting/SSW.Rules.Content/rules/do-you-monetize-your-gpt-model/rule.md

 * Reliant on SEO to be discovered
 * Product $$$ - typically much more expensive to get a V1 out the door
 * Infrastructure $$$ - you pay for hosting and maintenance

-## Investors or Venture Capitalists (VCs)

-Another time-honoured tradition is convincing a VC or investment group that your idea is viable.
-This can often provide the runway needed to create your own bespoke offering, but does come with its own caveats.

-✅ **Pros**

-* Can provide the funding to fully realise your vision
-* Opens doors to resources/contacts that might otherwise be unavailable
-* AI: so hot right now

-❌ **Cons**

-* Investors can exert pressure on the product's direction
-* You lose a portion of ownership
-* Competition for AI investment is fierce

 ## Takeaways